 Another important area of Employment Law involves Employment Handbooks.
 Employment Handbooks have many useful applications both practically and legally, but if it is poorly drafted, problems may quickly emerge.
 The most import thing to keep in mind is that South Carolina is an at-will state.
 A poorly written handbook that does not adhere to certain rules can erode employees’ at-will status and create contractual duties imposed on the employer.
 Complying with the at-will provision of S.C.
 Code 41-1-110 are important for following the law.

 Finally, independent contractors are an interesting subject in Employment Law.
 Employers have good reason to prefer independent contractors rather than employees: Because they can avoid employment taxes, workers’ compensation insurance, vicarious liability, maintaining employee files, and a number of other personnel issues.
 But just because a company calls someone an “independent contractor” does not make it true.
 The South Carolina Supreme Court weighed in on the issue in Nelson v.
 Yellow Cab, stating the issue of whether or not a worker is an employee hinges on “a right to control the method and manner in which” a worker operates.
 Despite the reluctance of many employers to classify workers as employees, there are numerous management advantages that are important to consider as well.

 This article barley scratches the surface of considerations necessary to operate a successful Tech Company.
 The goal is not to provide specific legal advice, but to help spot some of the issues business owners should consider when growing a business.
 If you take care of legal considerations early, you can focus on more important goals like growing your business.

-John Henderson is an attorney with Henderson & Henderson.
-He focuses his practice on business law and enjoys helping startups position for long-term success.
-For questions, contact him at firstname.lastname@example.org.
+John Henderson is a corporate attorney with Henderson & Henderson.
+He focuses his practice on corporate and business law and enjoys helping local startups position for long-term success.
+For questions, contact him.